beximo/onboarding_screen/README.md

 # onboarding_screen
-A customizable onboarding screen for you flutter apps
+A customizable onboarding screen with different options and animations for your flutter apps.

 ## Getting Started

 To install the package
-1. `onboarding_screen: ^0.0.2` ( copy this and paste it in your pubspec.yml file )
+1. `onboarding_screen: ^0.0.3` (copy this and paste it in your pubspec.yaml file )
 2. `flutter pub get` run this command
 3. `import 'package:onboarding_screen/onboarding_screen.dart';` copy and this statment into your project and start using it.

-# screen recording of the package
+# How this package works
 <img src="https://raw.githubusercontent.com/beximo/onboarding_screen/master/readme_files/demo.gif" height="460" width="240"/>

 # Status